-Ewes at grass will require different supplementation, depending on:
+Ewes at grass will require different supplementation depending on:

-- Body condition
+- Ewe body condition

 - Number of lambs being reared

 - Grass quality and quantity

-As a rule of thumb, set-stocked ewes will not require additional feeding if grass is at 4 cm or higher.
-Excessive supplementary feeding with concentrates in this case will displace the amount of grass the ewes will eat, turning a potentially low-cost system to high cost.
+As a rule of thumb, set-stocked ewes will not require additional feeding if grass is at 4cm or higher.
+Excessive supplementary feeding with concentrates in this case will displace the amount of grass the ewes will eat, turning a potentially low-cost system into a higher cost enterprise.

-Buckets and licks containing high energy can be used pre and post-lambing.
-These can be a practical way of supplying extra energy to ewes out in the field, but can be expensive in terms of p/kg of energy supplied.
-In addition, there is no guarantee that all ewes will feed from them.
+Buckets and licks containing high-energy preparations can be used pre and post-lambing.
+These can be a practical way of supplying extra energy to ewes out in the field, but can work out expensive in terms of pence/kg of energy supplied.
+Also there is no guarantee that all ewes will feed from them.